Guild Information

 One man's trash is another one's treasure.
 Bring in quilt books, fabric, yarn, patterns, scraps (no small pieces please) for other guild members to take home.

-Raffle Tickets Debbie Korrell
+Raffle Tickets Dana Zimmerman

 Each year, the guild auctions off a quilt made by members.
 After the top is assembled, it is quilted by volunteers of the guild.
 Every member of the guild helps to sell the tickets.
 This is a main source of income for the guild.